-Polynomial time randomised approximation schemes for Tutte-Gröthendieck invariants: the dense case

-Noga Alon\ Alan Frieze

-Dominic Welsh

-Abstract

-The Tutte-Gröthendieck polynomial T(G; x, y) of a graph G encodes numerous interesting combinatorial quantities associated with the graph.
-Its evaluation in various points in the (x, y) plane give the number of spanning forests of the graph, the number of its strongly connected orientations, the number of its proper k-colorings, the (all terminal) reliability probability of the graph, and various other invariants the exact computation of each of which is well known to be #P-hard.
-Here we develop a general technique that supplies fully polynomial randomised approximation schemes for approximating the value of T(G; x, y) for any dense graph G, that is, any graph on n vertices whose minimum degree is $\Omega(n)$ , whenever $x \ge 1$ and y > 1, and in various additional points.
-Annan [2] has dealt with the case $y = 1, x \ge 1$ .
+Polynomial time randomised approximation schemes for the Tutte polynomial of dense graphs Noga Alon\ Alan Frieze Dominic Welsh Abstract The Tutte-Gröthendieck polynomial T(G; x, y) of a graph G encodes numerous interesting combinatorial quantities associated with the graph.
+Its evaluation in various points in the (x,y) plane give the number of spanning forests of the graph, the number of its strongly connected orientations, the number of its proper k-colorings, the (all terminal) reliability probability of the graph, and various other invariants the exact computation of each of which is well known to be #P-hard.
+Here we develop a general technique that supplies fully polynomial randomised approximation schemes for approximating the value of T(G; x, y) for any dense graph G, that is, any graph on n vertices whose minimum degree is $\Omega(n)$ , whenever $x \geq 1$ and $y \geq 1$ , and in various additional points.
 This region includes evaluations of reliability and partition functions of the ferromagnetic Q-state Potts model.
-Extensions to linear matroids where T specialises to the weight enumerator of linear codes are considered as well.

-1 Introduction

-Consider the following very simple counting problems associated with a graph G.

-- (i) What is the number of connected subgraphs of G?

-- (ii) How many subgraphs of G are forests?
+1 Introduction Consider the following very simple counting problems associated with a graph G. - (i) What is the number of connected subgraphs of G? - (ii) How many subgraphs of G are forests?

-- (iii) How many acyclic orientations has G?
+(iii) How many acyclic orientations has G?